Bernhard Langer: Senior career

 In March 2020, Langer won the Cologuard Classic for his 41st victory on the PGA Tour Champions.

 In October 2021, Langer won the Dominion Energy Charity Classic in a playoff over Doug Barron.
 This made him the oldest man to win a PGA Tour Champions event at 64 years, 1 month and 27 days.

 In November 2021, Langer won his sixth Charles Schwab Cup for the combined 2020–21 season.
 The Cup was awarded for play over two seasons due to the COVID-19 pandemic.

 Langer's total career earnings through 2021 on the PGA Tour and PGA Tour Champions were more than US$42 million.

 In February 2022, Langer won the Chubb Classic for the fourth time.
 At 64 years, 5 months, 23 days he broke his own record for oldest winner on the PGA Tour Champions and won for the 16th straight season.
 This win left him two behind Hale Irwin for the career PGA Tour Champions record.
 In November 2022, Langer won the TimberTech Championship for the third time.
 This was his first win as a 65-year-old and his 44th win on PGA Tour Champions.

 In February 2023, Langer successfully defended his title at the Chubb Classic.
 This was his 45th win on the PGA Tour Champions, tying him with Hale Irwin.
 Langer birdied five of his last seven holes in the final round to shoot 65 and earn a three-stroke victory.

 In July 2023, Langer won the U.S. Senior Open by two strokes over Steve Stricker at SentryWorld in Stevens Point, Wisconsin.
 This win put him ahead of Hale Irwin with a record 46 career titles on the PGA Tour Champions.

 In November 2024, Langer won the Charles Schwab Cup Championship by one stroke over Steven Alker and Richard Green, also extending his age record and most wins on PGA Tour Champions.

 Personal life

 Langer has been married to his American wife Vikki Carol since 1984.
-They have four children: Jackie, Stefan, Christina, and Jason.
-They maintain homes in Langer's birthplace of Anhausen and in Boca Raton, Florida.
+They have four children.
+They maintain homes in Langer's birthplace of Anhausen and in Boca Raton, Florida, US.
 Langer is known to be a devout Christian.
-Daughter Christina is married to professional baseball player Chase De Jong.
+A daughter is married to professional baseball player Chase De Jong.

 In January 2017, US president Donald Trump used an incorrect story about Langer's failed attempt at voting in the United States to justify an investigation of voter fraud in the 2016 US presidential election.
 The story was covered in several media outlets.
 Since Langer is a citizen only of Germany, he was not eligible to vote.